We set ourselves high standards, not just because it is the right thing to do, but because it is crucial in our role as guardians of public trust.

 We work closely with our senior leadership to build and enhance Deloitte’s ethics programme through ongoing ethics training and campaigns that confront employees with ethical dilemmas through role playing and storytelling.
 By exemplifying ethical scenarios, we guide our employees to recognise unethical behaviour and take the right action.
 Ethics training is required for all Deloitte professionals every two years and for all new hires.

 We are happy to see that the survey results show that our continuous training and communication have proven effective in fostering an ethical culture in Deloitte.
 However, we acknowledge that this is an ongoing effort and an area with room for improvement.
-Therefore, we continue to focus on the value of diversity in many forms and on how to foster a truly diverse and inclusive work culture - read more about these initiatives under Social.
-Our CEO also communicates strongly and frequently about our zero-tolerance policy on these issues through internal communications channels, such as our intranet, newsletters, and webinars.
+Therefore, we continue to focus on the value of diversity in many forms and how to foster a truly diverse and inclusive work culture - read more about these initiatives under Social NEW LINK.
+Our CEO also communicates strongly and frequently about our zero-tolerance policy on these issues through internal communications channels, such as intranet, newsletters, and webinars.

-Information security controls are a core element of our workplace culture.
-We continually reinforce and communicate our information security policy to ensure that all our people maintain a clear understanding of what is expected of them and how we protect their rights to privacy and confidentiality.
+Information security and business continuity controls are core elements of our workplace culture.
+We continually reinforce and communicate our security policies to ensure that all our people maintain a clear understanding of what is expected of them and how we protect their rights to privacy and confidentiality.
 During the past year, we have maintained a very high focus on cyber security.
-This focus has become only more pertinent as we have seen a significant increase in cyberattacks against Western targets since the war broke out in Ukraine.
+This only becomes more pertinent with increases in cyberattacks across the world following ongoing geopolitical tensions and uncertainty.

-In FY23 we achieved certification for ISO22301 - the international standard for business continuity that is a widely accepted testament to a firm's operational resilience and business continuity.
 In times of uncertainty, resilience is highly valued by clients making the certificate an important asset when it comes to choosing their advisor.
-Through this certification we demonstrate when disruptions occur, no matter how small, it is important we protect our colleagues, clients and our business.
+Through this certification, we demonstrate when disruptions occur, no matter how small, that it is important we protect our colleagues, clients and our business.
 Our Business Continuity Management System is designed to do just that.
-It is of vital importance that everyone knows their role in case of a disruptions and sees it as an integral part of their responsibilities.
+It is of vital importance that everyone knows their role in case of a disruption and sees it as an integral part of their responsibilities.

 $(document.head).append(''); $(document.head).append('